THE PLATFORM

 When in doubt, you can visit the WIPO site and under Country Profiles, find the directory for the copyright office to apply to.

 To help you answer this question, “Do I need copyright permission?” we suggest you visit Wiley.com.
-This site—for authors and publishers—provides you with everything you need in regards to what does and doesn’t require permission on your part.
+This site provides you with everything you need to know.

 Wiley has an extensive and reliable list to guide you through the content and material you must seek permission for.
 But they also include a sample permission request form in order to apply for permission.